 Research is at the heart of the Field Station.
 The Ohio River and its surroundings provide a working laboratory that spans scientific categories.
 Since our beginnings in 1971, Thomas More College has conducted a variety of field research studies for private and public corporations, institutions and agencies.
 Over the years, hundreds of former and current Thomas More students have assisted University faculty members serving as principal researchers on these studies.
 These opportunities for students offer real-world experiences in the fields of microbiology, water chemistry, fish surveys, biological assessments, and toxicology.

 Ohio River Bioassessment and Monitoring

 The Biology Field Station has established a long-term ecological monitoring program on the Ohio River.
 For over 35 years, this research has examined the water quality, habitat and fish populations around two coal-burning power plants currently operated by DUKE Energy.
 The primary objectives of these studies are to assess the aquatic ecosystem around the plants by examining the current composition of the fish community, the spatial variation between the fish populations upstream and downstream of the plant, and the hydrological, chemical, and physical characteristics of the Ohio River near the plant.

-For the past five years, the Biology Field Station has collaborated with Dr. Joel Allen of the United States Environmental Protection Agency on the deployment of a stand alone, stream side water quality monitoring station (WQMS) incorporating both physical/chemical and biological water quality monitoring technologies with data telemetry, data analysis, and water sampling capabilities on the Ohio River.
+Previously, the Biology Field Station has collaborated with Dr. Joel Allen of the United States Environmental Protection Agency on the deployment of a stand-alone, stream side water quality monitoring station (WQMS) incorporating both physical/chemical and biological water quality monitoring technologies with data telemetry, data analysis, and water sampling capabilities on the Ohio River.
 The very first pilot station is located at the Biology Field Station.
 This station provides needed information regarding design and other technical issues for stream side WQMSs to be incorporated into later work resulting in a water quality early warning system (EWS) network of WQMSs strategically placed throughout the Ohio River watershed for the protection of source water resources.

 Freshwater Mussel Conservation